-Firs Park was a stadium in Falkirk, Scotland, the home of East Stirlingshire FC.
-It was opened in 1921 however by 2007, the police had restricted attendance to 750 due to the insufficient number of exits in case of emergency.
+In 2007, the police had restricted attendance at Firs Park to 750 due to the insufficient number of exits in case of emergency.
+Costs associated with bringing it up to Scottish Football League standards were deemed too high and efforts to redevelop the ground came to nothing.
 The ground was eventually closed and abandoned in 2008 (picture above is from one of the final games) and was demolished in January 2012.
-The stadium was close to the town centre.
-The capacity had been raised to 1800 with 200 seated before closure but still costs associated with bringing it up to Scottish Football League standards were deemed too high and efforts to redevelop the ground were abandoned.
+The capacity had been raised to 1,800 with 200 seated before closure.

-East Stirlingshire FC first played in Randyford Park in East Falkirk however began using Merchiston Park for some games after being accepted into the Scottish Football League in 1900.
+East Stirlingshire FC was founded in 1881 and first played in Randyford Park in East Falkirk.
+They began using Merchiston Park for some games after being accepted into the Scottish Football League in 1900.
 It became their permanent home in 1907.
 A railway line was built across Merchiston Park in 1920 forcing the club to seek a new home.
 An abandoned factory site on Firs Street in Falkirk was chosen and Firs Park was built.
-The record attendance in their time at the ground was 12,000 in a Scottish Cup match against Partick Thistle FC in 1921.
+It opened in 1921 with Heart of Midlothian FC their first opposition at the stadium.
+The record attendance in their time at the ground was 12,000 in a Scottish Cup match against Partick Thistle FC shortly after opening.

 The video below is from Abandoned Scotland who have some fantastic videos and pictures on their site.